-Prescription and Sample Bottles: Do not put prescription bottles or sample sized bottles in your regular recycling bins, instead contact your county or city to find out how to properly dispose of or recycle them.
+Prescription and Sample Bottles: Do not put prescription bottles or sample-sized bottles in your regular recycling bins, instead contact your county or city to find out how to properly dispose of or recycle them.

 Recycle all clean paper and all clean and flattened cardboard boxes.
 If you have time, please remove all tape and all plastic wrap that might be attached to the cardboard.
-They will accept tape on the cardboard, but the cardboard recycling processors will greatly appreciate it, if you remove all plastic materials from the cardboard.
+They will accept tape on the cardboard, but the cardboard recycling processors will greatly appreciate it if you remove all plastic materials from the cardboard.

 If you have the ability to start composting or if you can hire a compost service to pick up your food waste and soiled paper waste, please start composting.

 NEVER put drinking glasses, cups or dishware in the recycling bin.
-Putting dishware and glass in the recycling bin can cause many issues for the processors and can cause huge issues for the glass manufacturers, include destroying their equipment and causing the good glass jars and bottles to be unusuable.
+Putting dishware and glass in the recycling bin can cause many issues for the processors and can cause huge issues for the glass manufacturers, include destroying their equipment and causing the good glass jars and bottles to be unusable.
 If you have dishware and drinking glasses that are intact, please bring them to your local Goodwill or local reuse shop.
 If they are broken, put them in the trash and send them to the landfill.

 Compostable plastics are only compostable in industrial or commercial compost processing facilities.
 DO NOT THROW COMPOSTABLE PLASTICS IN RECYCLING BINS - compostable plastics such as PLA, are not recyclable and can actually contaminate good recycling.
-If you have compostable plastics, either throw them in a bin marked for true industrial compost, or throw them in the trash.
-And when purchasing compostable products, such as cups, servingware, etc., make certain the products are well marked as "compostable" and ideally display the BPI certified logo, so they aren't mistaken for traditional plastic.
+If you have compostable plastics, either throw them in a bin marked for true industrial compost or throw them in the trash.
+And when purchasing compostable products, such as cups, serving ware, etc., make certain the products are well marked as "compostable" and ideally display the BPI certified logo, so they aren't mistaken for traditional plastic.

 Take all of your used batteries to a recycling facility or store that recycles batteries.
 Check with your local city or county offices - or your local hardware store, to learn more.